 Suboxone Abuse – The Dangers Of Shooting, Smoking, or Snorting Buprenorphine

 Because Suboxone contains an opioid, there is a risk for abuse and addiction.
 If a person without a tolerance to opioids were to take Suboxone, it is probable that they would get high.
 The high from buprenorphine could be more intense if snorted, smoked, or injected.

-Naloxone was added to buprenorphine, in the form of Suboxone, for that reason.
+Naloxone when added to buprenorphine forms suboxone.
 Naloxone blocks opioid receptors in the brain, which renders all opioids in the body useless.
 Naloxone, on its own, is given to individuals suffering from an opioid overdose, to save lives.